osawa-naotaka/unisearch/README.en.md

 };
 ```

 The token is set to the individual search string in the query. path is the path to the field from which the search term was found. pos is the number of characters from the beginning of the sentence to the point where the match was found.
-In the case of an exact match search, the grapheme is not counted correctly and is slightly misplaced.
+During fuzzy search, the pos position may shift a little depending on the state of insertion or deletion.
 The wordaround is the characters before and after the match. distance is the edit distance for a fuzzy match.

 ## Create index for fast search